 John Robert Murrell (born 1886) killed 1918 near Gouzecourt Wood, France

-James Robert Dennistoun taken prisoner of war and died of his wounds in a German Hospital 1918
+James Robert Dennistoun was wounded and taken prisoner.
+He died in a German Hospital 1916

 Member names relating to their obituary notices in the Alpine Journals 1892-1987 volumes 1-40 are included in our current Journal index.
 Pages from that index are available here in PDF format: Obituaries 1891-1987 (PDF 790kb)

-As a new edition of the index has not been published since 1987, the names of members who have passed from 1988 onwards are listed here in PDF format:
+As a new edition of the index has not been published since 1987, the names of members who have passed from 1988 onwards are listed below in PDF format.
+An obiturary for the following member who did not happen to be recorded in the NZAC Journal was Vivian Ian Edgar Whitehead 1915-1990

 Hugh Francis Wright: